Youth Soccer Levels (Complete League Guide)

 These leagues offer good competition but not nearly the same level of commitment and travel as other leagues.

-• Collegiate soccer: On the other hand, kids who are driven to play collegiate soccer should consider the National League and ECNL.
+• Collegiate soccer: On the other hand, kids driven to play collegiate soccer should consider the National League and ECNL.

 That said, ECNL is also a strong option for overall development.